lifemapper/lifemapper-core/docs/install_lmbase.rst

 #. **Check log files** After the frontend boots up, check the success of
    initialization commands in log files in /tmp (these may complete up to 5 minutes after reboot).
-The /tmp/post-99-lifemapper-lab.log file contains all output from reinstall-reboot-triggered scripts and is created fresh each time.
+The /tmp/post-99-lifemapper-core.log file contains all output from reinstall-reboot-triggered scripts and is created fresh each time.
 All other logfiles are in /state/partition1/lmscratch/log and may be output appended to the end of an existing logfile (from previous runs) and will be useful if the script must be re-run manually for testing.

-   * /tmp/post-99-lifemapper-lab.debug (calls init_lmlab on reboot)
+   * /tmp/post-99-lifemapper-core.debug (calls init_lmcore on reboot)
-   * /state/partition1/lmscratch/log/init_lab.log
+   * /state/partition1/lmscratch/log/init_core.log